OliverOverend/ollyoverend.dev/docs/blog/posts/python-dependencies.md

 ## Application

 An **application** is a Python package designed to be executed directly by users or deployed as a standalone service.
-There is no requirement for an application to be compatible with other libraries.
+There is typically no requirement for an application to be compatible with other libraries.
 To ensure reproducibility across development, testing, and production environments, it's best practise to **pin all dependencies and sub-dependencies** using a lockfile (e.g. `requirements.txt` or `poetry.lock`).

 ## Library